clebsonsantos/clebsonsantos/README.md

 ```
 I am a full stack developer who is always looking for new challenges.
-I am self-taught and focused on nodejs and native React.
+I am self-taught and focused on Nodejs and React native.

 ```
 ### 🎧 My Skills